 Check out Royal Oak Trading Co in Auckland

-Last updated on 25 September 2023
+Last updated on 18 May 2026

 This post may contain affiliate links.
 If you make a purchase with one of these links, I recieve a small commission at no additional cost to you.
 Read the full Affiliate Policy.

-I took a visit to the vintage second-hand store in Royal Oak and it was brilliant
+I took a visit to the vintage second-hand store in Royal Oak

-π‘ Please note:Β The Royal Oak Traders don’t currently have a website.
+💡 Please note: The Royal Oak Traders don’t currently have a website.
 However, you can check out their Localist listing here.

 What is the Royal Oak Traders?

-If you’re looking for a vintage find, then Royal Oak Traders is the place to visit.
-It’s a little-ish shop on one of the main thoroughfares in Royal Oak, Auckland, and it’s full to bursting with knick-knacks, old chairs and desks and sets of drawers, ornaments, old suitcases, lamps, vinyl, books…you name it, it’s probably in there somewhere.
+It’s on one of the main thoroughfares in Royal Oak, Auckland, and it’s full to bursting with knick-knacks, old chairs and desks and sets of drawers, ornaments, old suitcases, lamps, vinyl, books …you name it, it’s probably in there somewhere.
+Except for knobs for dressers and desks, which is what I was looking for and couldn’t find any of.

-It’s one of those stores where you have to be careful not to breathe too heavily, in fear of knocking something off its precarious perch.
+It’s one of those stores where you have to be careful not to breathe too heavily, in fear of knocking something off its perch.
 But it was really neat, and I will definitely be heading back there, even if it’s simply to look around.

 Where is Royal Oak Traders?

 Royal Oak Traders is located at 717 Mount Albert Road, Royal Oak, Auckland 1023, New Zealand.
-There is plenty of street parking, as well as the mall across the road where you can park.
+There is plenty of street parking, as well as the mall across the road, where you can park.

-It is a very busy part of the suburb though, so be careful crossing the road (there is a pedestrian crossing right outside – be sure to use it!) and opening your car door if you’re parking on a main street.
+It is a very busy part of the suburb, though, so be careful crossing the road (there is a pedestrian crossing right outside – be sure to use it!) and opening your car door if you’re parking on a main street.

 When do they open?